Our decades of experience and committed staff ensure that your property transaction proceeds efficiently as possible.

 The Phillips & Wilkins Property Law Team can advise you, your family and associates on the complexities involved in a broad range of property transactions and tailor solutions for you.

 Our Property Team can review documents for you before you sign or within 3 days of signing a Contract of Sale to ensure your cooling off rights are protected.
 You do not have cooling off rights after auction.
 Contact us for advice beforehand.
 The cost of such advice is usually incorporated into the overall cost of the transaction.

 Phillips & Wilkins provide legal advice tailored to protect your investment and add value to your real estate transactions.
 Please discuss your proposed matter with us so we can provide a fee arrangement to reflect the value provided by our team.
-As a guide, our professional fees for a straightforward residential property transaction start at $895.00 plus disbursements (out of pocket expenses) and GST.

 We aim to make best use of electronic communications to promote efficiencies and reduce paper waste and we are early adopters of PEXA, the Government and Bank-supported electronic title transfer and registration service that will be compulsory in 2018 – 2019.

 When an owner of real estate wants to sell their property, they must provide any prospective buyer with a Vendor Statement.
 A Vendor Statement (also referred to as a Section 32/s32) discloses all matters affecting the property including the rates and land tax payable, whether the property is in a bushfire zone and what services are connected.
 Before signing away, speak to Phillips & Wilkins to address your s32 questions.

 Can I authorise someone to sign a contract on my behalf?